Horoscope Review: Diana Numerologist and Julia Clairvoyant: Different Names, Same Ripoff

 Like the emails from Nigerian royalty, fake "psychic" sites and fake "horoscope" sites always give themselves away with shameless inconsistencies and errors that would be funny except that some consumers are fooled.
 Owners of these sites hope you won't notice that the URL on your free reading is a template webpage, identical for everyone.
 Carelessly they leave "insert name" tags in messages "personalized" with your first name and birth date.
 Both the "Diana" and "Julia" robots flatter first-timers ("I immediately sensed something special in you") who might be impressed enough to pay US $49 for the next reading.
 BTW, "they" do give refunds, minus a transaction fee, and then minus another fee, and so on.

 Before contacting any psychic, numerologist, astrologer or whatever, please first search the website URL to check for any client complaints.
 This differs from my usual advice to search the psychic's name.
 The trend in the fake-psychic business is away from exotic names such as "Pasqualina," "Tupak" or "Zoradamus" and toward common names like Diana or Julia, which help force client complaints down and off the first page of search results.
 "Free readings" can be amusing, but look and think hard before clicking any buttons, checking any boxes, or parting with money.
-Know that most online "psychic" or "clairvoyant" services by entities with only one name, like "Jenna" or "Tupak," or "Diana" are ripoffs.
+Know that most online "psychic" or "clairvoyant" services by entities with only one name, like "Maria" or "Padre" are ripoffs.

 Sylvia Sky, experienced astrologer, reviews online horoscope and psychic sites for quality and accuracy.
 Copyright 2012 by Sylvia Sky.
-Sylvia does not select or necessarily endorse the ads appearing on her pages.
+Sylvia does not select or endorse the ads appearing on her pages.